connorsoohoo/rl-environment-for-training-ml-researchers/README.md

 2. **Optionality of using profiler**: Multiple paths to get to the right answer, which may or may not involve using the profiler tool.

 3. **Toughness of problem: With a speedup factor between 33 and 36, you can force the model to actually optimize for the last 5% of code improvements.
-Generally these foundation models can get the low hanging fruit of code optimizations, but to really eek out those last performance gains (which is important since ML training is so expensive), this requires teaching the model how to really choose the right approaches to quickly performance engineer their code.**
+Generally these foundation models can get the low hanging fruit of code optimizations, but to really eek out those last performance gains (which is important since ML training is so expensive), this requires teaching the model how to really choose the right approaches to quickly performance engineer their code.
+This also makes it much harder for the model to converge within 15 steps.**

 4. **Set time to convergence:** With only 15 steps to convergence, and explicitly no prompting to let the agent know they only have a limited number of steps to converse with the model, agents who are able to achieve the final optimization with a smaller number of steps (i.e. without spinning their wheels) are rewarded.

 ### Things that the model could learn by completing this task.

-1. Identify bottlenecks quickly without spinning wheels.
-2. Once low hanging fruit optimization is done, how to continue to identify bottlenecks
-3. Isolating different functions / sub-portions and experimenting with different routines to improve the problem, not just looking at it from a theory, code perspective.
-4. Not getting side tracked and staying focused on given a large-ish code volume, what are the highest bottlenecks.
-Can be tackled via profiling, or by creating several iterations of the same optimized file, but not getting stuck in infinite loops.
-This helps **improve the speed of the model to quickly arrive at solutions instead of spinning wheels**.
+1. **Identify bottlenecks quickly without spinning wheels.**: Too often, foundation models get side tracked and get into an infinite loop or really slow iteration cycle.
+Sure these problems can be tackled via 4 rounds of successive profiling, or by creating several iterations of the same optimized file, but they take much longer to reach optimal solutions.
+A better way to tackle it is to plan ahead first at the code, or create its own eval cycle that way it can create its own intermediary outputs.
+2. **Getting better at incrementally testing and evaluating code**: Note that how the model performance is dramatically better when adding a prompt around getting intermediate results and adding a new `submit_intermediate_result` tool.
+Note that in ML training, it is very expensive to be training and submitting final results, so it makes sense that a ML researcher is able to test and validate their code in smaller chunks without having access to being able to test on the test data set.

 ### Observed failure modes:
 1. Tries to completely rewrite `ComplexFeatureExtractor` or `ComplexNN` into something non-sensical and tries to cheat the system, instead of using proper profiling tools or optimizations.
 Only happens in rare cases, less than 1 in 10 times.